 King’s Advanced therapeutic endoscopy clinic provides unique solutions for various gastrointestinal diseases that can avoid the need for major surgery.

 Some of the specific conditions treated by our Advanced Gastroenterology Clinic include:

 - Acid Reflux

 - Polyp & early cancer removal from the Gastrointestinal tract

 - Early-stage cancer removal of the esophagus, stomach or colon

 At King’s College Hospital London, UAE, we have the most advanced endoscopic equipment to provide patients with advanced endoscopy solutions for the treatment of gastrointestinal diseases.
-Apart from common endoscopic procedures for the food-pipe, stomach and colon, we also specialise in ERCP (endoscopic retrograde cholangiopancreatography) which is used to treat patients suffering from obstruction of the bile ducts leading to jaundice (such as bile duct stones, bile duct cancer or gallbladder cancer), and patients with pancreatic diseases.
+Apart from common endoscopic procedures for the food-pipe, stomach and colon, our experts offer the widest range of Endoscopic Ultrasound (EUS) treatments in Dubai for treating Hepato-Pancreatico-Biliary (HPB) conditions.

 Some of the following endoscopic techniques can help selected patients avoid a major surgery.
 Some of these techniques are: